Electoral system of New Zealand: Term of parliament

+A 2020 poll found that 61% of respondents supported changing to a four-year term and 25% were against it.
+The rest were undecided.

 Māori seats

 A unique feature of New Zealand's electoral system is that a number of seats in Parliament are reserved exclusively for Māori.
 However, this was not always the case.
 In the early colonial era, Māori could not vote in elections unless they owned land as individuals.
 European colonists were quite happy with this state of affairs because, according to NZ History online, "they did not think Māori were yet 'civilised' enough to exercise such an important responsibility".
 At the time, Māori were dealing directly with the Crown in regard to the Treaty of Waitangi and had little interest in the 'pākehā parliament'.

 During the wars of the 1860s, some settlers began to realise it was necessary to bring Māori into the British system if the two sides were to get along.
 After much debate, in 1867 Parliament passed the Maori Representation Act, which established four electorates solely for Māori.
 The four Māori seats were a very minor concession; the settlers had 72 seats at the time and, on a per capita basis, Māori should have got up to 16 seats.
 All Māori men (but not women) over the age of 21 were given the right to vote and to stand for Parliament.

 Full-blooded Māori had to vote in the Māori seats and only Māori with mixed parentage ('half-castes') were allowed to choose whether they voted in European electorates or Māori electorates.
+Some voters having the choice between the two voting systems (settler seats versus Māori seats) continued until 1975.

-This dual voting system continued until 1975.
-From time to time there was public discussion about whether New Zealand still needed separate seats for Māori – which some considered to be a form of apartheid.
+From time to time there was public discussion about whether New Zealand still needed separate representation for Māori – which some politicians described as a form of apartheid.
 Māori were only allowed to stand for election in European seats (or general electorates) from 1967.

 In 1985, a Royal Commission on the Electoral System was established.
 It concluded that "separate seats had not helped Maori and that they would achieve better representation through a proportional party-list system".
-The Commission recommended that if mixed-member proportional (MMP) system was adopted, the Māori seats should be abolished.
+The Commission recommended that if a mixed-member proportional (MMP) system was adopted, the Māori seats should be abolished.
 However, most Māori wanted to keep them and the seats were not only retained under MMP, their "number would now increase or decrease according to the results (population numbers) of the regular Māori electoral option".
 As a result, in 1996 before the first MMP election, the number of Māori seats increased to five – the first increase in 129 years.
 In 2002, it went up to seven.